icons8/lunacy-docs/docs/release-notes/index.md

 * **Account deletion**.
 You can now delete your Lunacy account with all cloud data.
 * **Sign in with Apple ID**.
 You can now set up a Lunacy account with your Apple ID.
 * **Improved border position control**.
 We redesigned the icons of the control to make them more intuitive.
 * **Prototyping**.
-Since updating of prototypes is quite a resource-hungry procedure, we added a control that lets you select whether to update prototypes in real-time or after restart.
+Updating of prototypes is quite a resource-hungry procedure.
+For this reason, we added a control that lets you select whether to update prototypes in real-time or after restart.

 # Version 8